rhaz96/hazelnutdata/content/about.md

 title: "About"
 ---

 Hello and welcome to my blog!
 I'm Robert Hazell.
-My inspiration for this comes from my work as a teaching assistant to a graduate-level applied statistics course at [SMU](https://datascience.smu.edu/), where I'm currently completing my Masters degree in data science.
+My inspiration for this comes from my work as a teaching assistant to a graduate-level applied statistics course at [SMU](https://datascience.smu.edu/), where I'm currently completing my Masters degree in data science (expected graduation: August 2020).

 This blog is designed to capture my statistics and data science musings that I hope illuminates concepts in those fields.